 Epilepsy should not stop you from having an intimate relationship and enjoying sexual intercourse.
 In some cases, your medication may affect your desire for sex.
 This is usually treatable, so see your doctor or neurologist.
 If you are worried about these issues, you might find it helpful to discuss your concerns with an epilepsy counsellor.

-Some antiepileptic drugs can reduce the effectiveness of the contraceptive pill and increase the risk of an unplanned pregnancy.
-Your neurologist, gynaecologist or general practitioner can help you decide what the best form of contraception is for you.
+Some anti-epileptic medications can reduce the effectiveness of the contraceptive pill and increase the risk of an unplanned pregnancy.
+Your doctor, neurologist or gynaecologist can help you decide what is the best form of contraception for you.

 If you have an unplanned pregnancy, do not stop your medication as this could provoke seizures.
 Speak to your doctor immediately.